Admin

 Navigate to Settings → Workflow Settings → Approvals → Transactions to open the Transactions Approval Workflows page.

-You must configure at least one approval rule before you can enable any of the account-level settings.
-The page will display a notice reminding you of this until a rule is saved.
+You must configure at least one approval rule before the account-level settings toggles can be saved.
+The page will display a reminder if you attempt to enable settings before a rule is in place.

 Account-Level Settings

-The Settings section at the top of the page contains four toggles that control how the approval workflow behaves across all transactions in your account.
+The Settings section at the top of the page contains four toggles that control how the approval workflow behaves across your entire account.

 Require Approval

-Require all transactions to follow the approval workflow — when enabled, every new card transaction must go through the approval process before it can be finalized.
-When disabled, transactions can be finalized without any approval.
+When this toggle is on, every new card transaction must go through the approval workflow before it can be finalized.
+When it is off, transactions can be finalized without any approval step.

 Email Notifications